arangodb/docs/site/content/http/documents/document-working-with-documents.md

           type: boolean
         required: false
         description: |+
-          If set to *true*, an empty object will be returned as response.
-No meta-data will be returned for the created document.
-This option can be used to save some network traffic.
+          If set to `true`, an empty object is returned as response if the document operation succeeds.
+No meta-data is returned for the created document.
+If the operation raises an error, an error object is returned.
+          You can use this option to save network traffic.
         in: query
       - name: overwrite
         schema:
           type: boolean
         required: false
         description: |+
-          If set to *true*, the insert becomes a replace-insert.
-If a document with the same *_key* already exists the new document is not rejected with unique constraint violated but will replace the old document.
+          If set to `true`, the insert becomes a replace-insert.
+If a document with the same `_key` already exists, the new document is not rejected with unique constraint violation error but replaces the old document.
 Note that operations with `overwrite` parameter require a `_key` attribute in the request payload, therefore they can only be performed on collections sharded by `_key`.
         in: query